Table of Contents

 At SWEC Visa, we understand the importance of making well-informed decisions about your visa application and reapplication process.
 This comprehensive guide will walk you through the work rights available to dependents on visas across various countries, ensuring you understand the benefits and limitations that come with it.

-Definition of Dependent Visas
+Definition Of Dependent Visas

 A dependent visa is a type of visa granted to the family members (spouses, children, or sometimes other relatives) of the primary visa holder.
 The dependent visa allows these individuals to live in the host country for the duration of the primary visa holder’s stay.
 This type of visa is commonly issued for individuals holding work visas, student visas, or permanent resident visas.